Creating a Role with Restricted Access

 - Attach the restricted policy to users or user groups.
 With this method, choose the Access and Secret Key option for authentication when you configure the hypervisor in Commvault, and then enter the access key and secret key associated with a user who has the restricted policy attached.

-You can use this restricted role for operations performed from the Command Center or from the CommCell Console.
+You can use this restricted role for operations that are performed from the Command Center or from the CommCell Console.

 You can perform the following operations using a role with restricted access:

 - All supported restore operations from streaming backups

 - All supported restore operations from IntelliSnap backups

 - Operations that are performed by a tenant user in a managed services environment, using resources that are configured in a separate Admin account